-How people might play this popular game show — whether they would likely accept an offer for quick cash or opt to hold out for the chance to take home $1 million — probably has less to do with what could be inside each briefcase than what’s inside each contestant’s brain, suggests results of a new study.
+How people might play this popular game show in 2019 — whether they would likely accept an offer for quick cash or opt to hold out for the chance to take home $1 million — probably has less to do with what could be inside each briefcase than what’s inside each contestant’s brain, suggests results of a new study.

 Influence “Switch Points”